elhamarmin/Decision-Tree/README.md

 - The decision tree model shows high accuracy on both training and test data, indicating effective learning with minimal overfitting.
 - The use of the `entropy` criterion emphasizes the most informative feature splits, leading to deeper insights into feature importance.

-### Code Reference
-Refer to the project code for data loading, model training, and evaluation steps, along with the visualization generation.

 ---